Zion: A mini nature guide x

 Outside of discovering these beautiful wilderness areas we love roaming the quaint village streets.
 Rock shops a plenty fill the town, we loved ‘Silver Bear’ you will spot the piles of crystals and stones piled high outside its timber doors.

-VISTA TIP: purchase a National Parks Pass before you travel.
+Purchase a National Parks Pass before you travel.
 This will be valid at most parks and allow you to enter easily and more efficiently without having to worry about cash payments.